 - With a private, online lender.

-In order to get pre-approved for a car loan, lenders will check your credit score, credit history, and they might ask you for proof of income as well.
+In order to get pre-approved for a car loan, lenders will look at your credit and they might ask you for proof of income as well.

 Is it better to get a car loan from your bank?

-The best car loans are the ones with the best terms and lowest interest rate.
-So, if you have a good relationship with your bank, they might offer you a low interest rate and little to no fees.
+The best car loans are the ones with the best terms and lowest APR.
+So, if you have a good relationship with your bank, they might offer you a low APR and little to no fees.
 However, if a different bank or a credit union in town offers you a better deal, sometimes you could save hundreds or thousands of dollars by getting a loan from them instead.

 How much does financing a car cost?